State of Washington Classified Job Specification

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

 Six months of experience as a Public Benefits Specialist 1, and completion of the agency's Public Benefits Specialist Training Program.

-One year of equivalent out-of-state experience conducting financial eligibility determination for public assistance to include financial, medical and food stamp benefit programs and completing the agency’s Public Benefits Specialist Training Program.
+One year of equivalent out-of-state experience conducting financial eligibility determination for public assistance to include financial, medical and food benefit programs and completing the agency’s Public Benefits Specialist Training Program.

 Note: Employees in an in-training position may advance to the next level after:

 - Completing 12 months, but no less than 9 months of satisfactory service as a Public Benefits Specialist 2; and

 - Successful completion of the mandatory training program matrix.